TrellixVulnTeam/Quotelify-App_5REO/README.md

 To gain acess to this website click on this link: https://brianjomo.github.io/Pizza-Project/

+### Requirements

+* Either a computer,phone,tablet or an Ipad.

+* An access to the Internet.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.